The Hormone Harmony Type

 Elevate your energy & mood, reduce cravings, upgrade memory, focus, clarity & calm, kickstart fat loss, & more!

-When hormone therapy is needed to help bring your hormones back in harmony
+When hormone therapy can help bring your hormones back into harmony

-Thyroid, estrogen, progesterone, testosterone, even cortisol can be used as part of a hormone replacement protocol.
-But in order for hormone replacement therapy to be successful for the long-haul, dialing in hormone-supporting nutrition and lifestyle is essential.
+Thyroid, estrogen, progesterone, testosterone, and even cortisol can be part of a hormone replacement protocol.
+But for hormone replacement therapy to be successful in the long haul, dialing in hormone-supporting nutrition and lifestyle is essential.
 That’s your hormone-harmonizing foundation.
 Without it, the structure will eventually come crashing down.

-Many practitioners believe that for most hormone-balancing needs, it’s important to start with the foundations first before bringing in exogenous hormones.
-When our foundational health and environment is hormone supportive, hormones will often restore balance on their own.
-At other times, bringing in exogenous hormones while optimizing nutrition and lifestyle simultaneously can be equally supportive, and necessary.
+Many practitioners believe that it’s important to start with the foundations before bringing in exogenous hormones for most hormone-balancing needs.
+When our foundational health and environment are hormone-supportive, hormones often restore balance.
+At other times, simultaneously bringing in exogenous hormones while optimizing nutrition and lifestyle can be equally supportive and necessary.

 Opting for hormone replacement therapy without optimizing nutrition and lifestyle to support it is not recommended as it can lead to further imbalance and is more likely to fail at offering preferred results.